-- There are several important benefits to the layers of abstraction created by the highlevel programming language to machine language translation steps. - Allows programmers to think in more natural terms using English words and algebraic notation.
-Languages can also be tailor-made for a particular domain. - Improved programmer productivity.
-Conciseness is key. - The most important advantage is portability.
-Programs are independent of the machine because compilers and assemblers can take a universal program and translate it for a particular machine.
+There are several important benefits to the layers of abstraction created by the highlevel programming language to machine language translation steps.

+- Allows programmers to think in more natural terms - Using English words and algebraic notation. - Languages can also be tailor-made for a particular domain. - Improved programmer productivity.
+Conciseness is key. - Java is a verbose language, C++ is too complicated, ... - The most important advantage is portability. - Programs are independent of the machine because compilers and assemblers can take a universal program and translate it for a particular machine. - Java is a portable language (Java VM)

-- Being able to gauge the relative performance of a computer is an important but tricky task.
+Being able to gauge the relative performance of a computer is an important but tricky task.
 There are a lot of factors that can affect performance.

 - Architecture

 - Hardware implementation of the architecture

 - Compiler for the architecture

 - Operating system

 Furthermore, we need to be able to define a measure of performance.

-Single users on a PC would likely define good performance as a minimization of response time.
-Large data centers are likely to define good performance as a maximization of throughput - the total amount of work done in a given time.
+- Single users on a PC $\rightarrow$ a minimization of response time. - Large data $\rightarrow$ a maximization of throughput

-- To discuss performance, we need to be familiar with two terms: - Latency (response time) is the time between the start and completion of an event. - Throughput (bandwidth) is the total amount of work done in a given period of time.
+To discuss performance, we need to be familiar with two terms:

+- Latency (response time) is the time between the start and completion of an event. - Throughput (bandwidth) is the total amount of work done in a given period of time.